nasr-edine/Building_Credit_Scoring_Model_using_ML/README.md

 Consult [this resource](https://www.zainrizvi.io/blog/jupyter-notebooks-best-practices-use-virtual-environments/) if you have issues with using your virtual environment in Jupyter.

-## About me
+## About the Author

-Nasr-edine Drai ([@nasredine](https://github.com/nasr-edine)) I am a student in artificial intelligence and software engineer at [Openclassrooms](https://openclassrooms.com/fr/) in Paris.
-I have an experience in python, webapp and API in Django.
-I hold a Bachelor’s-Level diploma of Python application developer from Openclassroom.
+My name is Nasr-edine Drai ([@nasredine](https://github.com/nasr-edine)) and I am a student in artificial intelligence at [Openclassrooms](https://openclassrooms.com/fr/) in Paris.
+I have experience in Python, web applications, and APIs in Django.
+I hold a Bachelor's-level diploma in Python application development from Openclassrooms.

-In my free time, I enjoy play video game, and learning new languages spoken both among people and computers.
+In my free time, I enjoy playing video games and learning new languages.